cgkineo/adapt-ppq/README.md

 10. Lots of unnecessary string parsing and positional conversions
 11. Additional issues listed on GitHub

-It was decided that a rewrite would the the best course of action to address these problems.
+It was decided that a rewrite would be the best course of action to address these problems.

 # The new PPQ component